Investigate alerts in Microsoft Defender XDR

 To create the automation, you'll need an API token before you can connect Power Automate to Microsoft Defender for Cloud Apps.

-Click Settings, select Security extensions, and then click Add token in the API tokens tab.
+Open Microsoft Defender and select Settings > Cloud Apps > API token, and then select Add token in the API tokens tab.

-Provide a name for your token, and then click Generate.
+Provide a name for your token, and then select Generate.
 Save the token as you'll need it later.

 Create an automated flow